dakom/pong-renderer/README.md

     //This would be called based on physics
     //We could decide to have a different audio player or use the default const handleCollision = (collisionName:CollisionName) => {
-        //Adding a point re-create's the texture
+        //Adding a point will re-create the score texture
         //This is a fairly heavy operation and distinct from rendering if(collisionName === CollisionName.LEFT_WALL) {
             addPoint(2);